Lamonby: History

 sandstone chimney stacks.
 After the Reformation, the hall is said to have included a Roman Catholic chapel.
 In the reign of Elizabeth, a certain Juliana Buckle of Yorkshire bought the hall on account of the chapel and kept a priest there for as long as it remained safe to do so.
 The chapel appears to be the origin of a piece of floral carving used in the large, segmental-arched main fireplace.

-Also listed Grade II are the thatched Lamonby Farm House and barns (mid-17th-century with 19th- and 20th-century alterations) and Lamonby House and barns (1703 with 19th-century additions).
-Two cottages and a barn in Lamonby are said to be among the few surviving clay-built houses in Cumbria.
-They are built on stone foundations and have a cruck construction of curved timbers meeting at the roof ridge.

 "Lammonby" on 28 January 1845 was the scene of a notoriously brutal infanticide by a drunken mother.
 According to The Times of a few days later, "On Tuesday evening, the 28th ult., [the mother] made up a large fire in the kitchen of her own house, with the determination of sacrificing her child in the flames....
 She stripped off all the child's clothes and hid them in a hole behind the inner door of the ashmidden, and having done so took the child by its legs and arms and literally roasted it to death."